-One of the most common questions we see from new citrus tree owners in their first season is "Why is my citrus tree dropping yellow leaves?", followed by some amount of panic.
-Here is a brief write-up that will hopefully help you have a better understanding of why citrus trees drop their leaves and when to worry.
+One of the most common questions we see from new citrus tree owners in their first season is "Why is my citrus tree dropping yellow leaves?"
+Here is a brief explanation that will hopefully help you have a better understanding of why citrus tree leaves turn yellow and drop.

 Abnormal leaf drop can be caused by several factors including exposure to extreme changes in temperature, lack of water, over watering, lack of nutrients or nutrients imbalance, wind, root disease, pests including insects and rodents, systematic diseases, or even damage from spraying.

-- The ideal temperature range for citrus trees is between 32°F & 85°F. Protect your tree from sudden changes in weather.
-If you live in an area that regularly drops below 32°F for more than a few hours in the winter, then you will want to consider growing your tree in a container so that it can be moved inside and by a sunny window during winter.
+-If you live in an area that regularly drops below 32°F for more than a few hours in the winter, then you will want to consider growing your tree in a container so that it can be moved inside and by a sunny window during winter.
 Cold temperatures can also cause citrus foliage to turn yellow in color.
 While citrus trees can tolerate much higher temperatures, they are naturally understory trees in the forests that they are native to, so direct sun in combination with temps above 85°F can cause sunburn & defoliation.
-You need to protect your tree from intense sunlight exposure when temperatures are above 85°F with some kind of shade cloth or tree paint & foliar spray.
+Protect your tree from intense sunlight exposure when temperatures are above 85°F with some kind of shade cloth or tree paint & foliar spray.

-- When dealing with wind, you want either move the tree to a protected location or protect your tree with some kind of physical barrier.
-You will also need to make sure that your tree is properly staked which may require upgrading the tree's current stake with a larger one.
+-When dealing with wind, either move the tree to a protected location or protect your tree with some kind of physical barrier.
+Make sure that your tree is properly staked, which may require upgrading the tree's current stake with a larger one.

 Check out our Citrus Growing Tips for more information.